metafacture/metafacture-tutorial/04_Fix-Path.md

 * `etc…

 So for example.
-If you would have a deeply nested structure like:
+If you would have a deeply nested structure like this object:

 ```YAML
 x: